yashpatel21/todoist-gcal-sync/README.md

 # todoist-gcal-sync

 Headless **Todoist → Google Calendar** sync service.
-Todoist is the only source of truth; Google Calendar is a read-only mirror for viewing tasks in Apple Calendar or any Google Calendar client.
+Todoist is the only source of truth.
+Google Calendar is a read-only mirror for viewing tasks.

 ## What it does